Taylor Townsend is in the spotlight at the US Open after her confrontation with Jelena Ostapenko

 “It’s cool to know that people see you and people are watching and more than anything,” Townsend said.
 "I was hoping that it was received a certain type of way, and it was, so it was just external validation that I handled things the right way and that’s what I’m the most proud of and the most happy with.
 I wasn’t looking for that, and in my answers and when I decided and I spoke and I said what I said I wasn’t looking for those things, but it’s nice to know that I made people proud.”

-Townsend is in the third round at the U.S. Open, along with Gauff, Osaka and Pegula, more than a decade after the U.S. Tennis Association decided to hold her out of junior competition over concerns about her fitness.
+Townsend is in the fourth round at the U.S. Open, more than a decade after the U.S. Tennis Association decided to hold her out of junior competition over concerns about her fitness.
 The organization in 2012 withheld funding her tournament appearances while she focused on getting in better shape.

+Townsend, who has not gotten past the fourth round in singles at a major, will face two-time Grand Slam singles champion Barbora Krejcikova on Sunday.

-If she does so this time, she wants the lesson to be that it is OK to stand up for yourself.
+If she reaches the quarterfinals this time, she wants the lesson to be that it is OK to stand up for yourself.

 “Sometimes I feel like in society, especially people of color, we are expected to be silenced, or sometimes there are times where we have to decide and be very strategic as to when we speak up, and in these type of moments, it’s important for me to speak up, not only for myself but for my culture,” Townsend said.
 “No matter what, no matter what attention comes or whatever, I think it’s about being unapologetically yourself, be happy in who you are and never allow anyone to take you out of your character and who you are as a person.”